-The first thing to note is that there are usually three different dates that you’ll notice on your food.
+The first thing to note is that there are usually three different dates on the packaging of the food you buy at the supermarket.

-The sell by date is a guideline for stores and – generally – isn’t relevant to a consumer doing their food shop.
+The ‘Best by’, ‘Use by’ and ‘Sell by’ dates all mean very different things, and they can often be misinterpreted.
+The sell by date is a guideline for stores and generally isn’t relevant to a consumer doing their food shop.

 A use by date is more rigid and means that you shouldn’t eat the product after this point at all, as it may become harmful and make you ill.

-Make some time to sit down and prepare a proper meal plan that uses up all of the food in your cupboards and fridge that’s coming to the end of its life.
+One of the easiest ways to reduce food waste in your household is to make a meal plan – and stick to it!
+Have a good look through your cupboards, fridge and freezer, then sit down and prepare a proper meal plan that uses up all of the food that’s coming to the end of its life.

-Our Pinch of Nom Food Planner is a great way to plan out your meals and it can also help you to keep track of any ingredients that may be going out of date – perfect if you love food but hate waste!
+Our Pinch of Nom Family Meal Planner is a great way to plan out your meals and keep track of any ingredients that may be going out of date – perfect if you love food but hate waste!

-With this in mind, you should also make sure that your fridge and cupboards are organised properly to avoid food going out of date before you can use it.
+When your fridge and cupboards are organised properly, it’ll be much easier to avoid food going out of date before you can use it.